sulami/tinfoilsub/README.md

 - Displays them on a single local page
 - Is sort of REST
 - Uses all your CPUs/cores to fetch and parse concurrently
+- Includes a minimal video viewing page without comments and the like

 Building
 --------